pytorch/pytorch/docs/source/fx.rst

 Writing Transformations
 -----------------------

-What is a FX transform?
+What is an FX transform?
 Essentially, it's a function that looks like this.

 ::